Are you looking for new ways to remotely engage customers and prospects?

 (1) Early-Stage Sales Cycle with a High-Priority Prospect

 Goal: Sales team was looking for a less “dry and formal” way to perform discovery.

-Engaging Customer Touchpoint: The team invited the prospect to the Coffee Tasting Jumpstart Teamraderie experience.
+Engaging Customer Touchpoint: The team invited the prospect to the Coffee Tasting Teamraderie experience.
 Each participant received an elegant box with coffee drip kits.
 The experience started with a 20-minute energizing session with a barista, followed by the use case discovery session led by the sales team.

 (2) Driving a Late-Stage Sales Cycle to Closure

 Goal: Sales team was looking for a way to accelerate a sales cycle.